waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Introduction to Druid.md

 # Introduction to Druid {#concept_csl_jkd_z2b .concept}

-Druid is a column-oriented, open-source, distributed data storeused to query and analyze issues in large datasets in real time.
+Apache Druid is a column-oriented, open-source, distributed data storeused to query and analyze issues in large datasets in real time.
+Apache Druid was later donated to the Apache Software Foundation, and officially became an Apache Software Foundation project.

 ## Basic features {#section_jcb_mkd_z2b .section}

-Druid has the following features:
+Apache Druid has the following features:

 -   Sub-second OLAP queries, including multi-dimensional filtering, ad-hoc attribute grouping, and fast data aggregation.
 -   Real-time data consumption, collection, and querying.